hugoocoto/vicel/docs/vicel_reference.typ

 )

 == Write or edit
-For write text in a cell, move the cursor there an press `i`.
+To write text in a cell, move the cursor there and press `i`.
 A text input box would be open at the cell.
-After write, press #smallcaps("Enter") to save it.
+After writing, press #smallcaps("Enter") to save it.
 The data type would be automatically calculated by the program.
 Every number, with or without a fractional part separated by a dot would be interpreted as a
 #smallcaps("Number").
 If the text written starts with a equal sign it would be